TomasHernandez1/CTF/Solved/Cryptography/transposition-trial/README.md

   Writeup
 </h1>

-Divide the string in blocks of three characters and take the third and place it in first place for every block
+Divide the string in blocks of three characters, take the third character and place it in first place for every block

 <h1>
   Flag